 Teaching is not an easy job, let alone teaching music production.
 A music teacher doesn’t only inspire the students to learn, but also to keep learning and to continue developing their skills.
-And particularly, Teaching Music Production & Instruments is an area that goes together with the latest technologies and new trends that run through a great diversity.
-As an appreciation for your hard work, let us make it easier through this handy 5 Tips For Teaching Music Production & Instruments – 2021 Guide.
+And particular, teaching music production & instruments is an area that goes together with the latest technologies and new trends that run through a great diversity.
+As an appreciation for your hard work, let us make it easier through these handy 5 tips for teaching music production & instruments.

 Teachers can be found everywhere but it takes a good teacher to include certain qualities in their teaching.
 As a music teacher, you may know how advanced music technology has become and of course, you must be including the technology in your theory and practicals already.
 With the right tools and by keeping these few tips in mind, at the very least, you will be creating a group of creativity and as a teacher, your proud moments won’t be too far away.

 Music is a gift.
-It is very important that you combine your personal subject-related experience with your teaching and that will become your greatest strength.
-Providing information is how it generally looks like, but what actually captivates your students’ interest is your personal touch to it, the facts blended in your details.
+You must combine your personal subject-related experience with your teaching and that will become your greatest strength.
+Providing information is how it generally looks, but what captivates your students’ interest is your personal touch to it, the facts blended in your details.

 Think about how you stepped into the music field and how and why you ended up learning music production.
-Start with small details such as your first unforgettable experience that led to music production, your first work of music, any concerts you were working on, working together with other musicians, about the business side of music production, producing a home recording, all those challenges you faced and how you overcame them.
-Try not to show yourself like a “Mr. Perfect” who always has had everything in his favor, but show them the odds and troubleshoots as well.
-Let your experience encourage them in the most positive way.
+Start with small details such as your first unforgettable experience that led to music production, your first work of music, any concerts you were working on, working together with other musicians, the business side of music production, producing a home recording, all those challenges you faced and how you overcame them.
+Try not to show yourself like a “Mr Perfect” who always has had everything in his favour, but show them the odds and troubleshoot as well.
+Let your experience encourage them most positively.
 And when they know what it takes to be a great musician and a music producer, they won’t be giving up too easily.

 Be resourceful.
 Gather more information through people in the industry or through reliable music webpages and enlighten your students on what they are passionate about as aspiring musicians & producers, and then eventually open their minds to the professional world.

 A boring class is the last thing you want it to be.
-The monotony of your lessons or teaching style is not only going to be ineffective but also could create frustration in the students resulting in failure.
+The monotony of your lessons or teaching style is not only going to be ineffective but also could create frustration in the students failing.

-Lift yourself up at the same time.
-Remember when we said try not to show yourself like a “Mr. Perfect”?
+Lift yourself at the same time.
+Remember when we said try not to show yourself like a “Mr Perfect”?
 But by all means, you can make yourself a “Hero”, there is nothing wrong with that.
 Students wouldn’t want to learn from someone who isn’t worth being admired.

 As you engage with them, let them engage with music at every session.
 Students come to your class from different styles, different backgrounds, and with different abilities.
 You as a mentor should be able to recognize their spark and introduce it to them.
 No one can be forced to music, but where there’s a will, there’s always a way!